 - The Section shall conduct its affairs in conformity with the Bylaws of the American Association of Law Libraries.

 Article III: Membership

-- Members shall have the right to hold office, to vote, and to serve on committees, and shall receive the Section newsletter.
+- Members shall have the right to hold office, to vote, and to serve on committees.

 - A quorum shall consist of the members present at the Section annual meeting.

 The officers shall consist of a Chairperson, Vice Chairperson/Chairperson-Elect and a Secretary/Treasurer.
 Officers shall be members in good standing in the SIS.

 It shall be the duty of the Chairperson to: coordinate all business and projects of the Section through the Executive Committee of this SIS; appoint members to the committees of the Section; act as a liaison to the AALL Executive Board through the SIS Council (composed of all SIS Chairpersons); oversee scheduling of events at the Annual Meeting; and prepare required reports for and correspondence with the AALL Executive Director as appropriate.

 - Vice Chairperson/Chairperson-Elect